 Application Deadline: 06/02/23 at 9:00 am

-£450: the estimated cost for travel and accommodation (excluding DMU Global funding).
-Students will also be required to pay for: UK and in-country transfers, visits, food and drink, visa (if applicable)
+£1500 (incl. programme fee with accommodation £750) and flights: Students will also be required to pay for: UK airport transfers, food and drink, visa (if applicable)

 General Enquiries: Global Mobility Office - email@example.com

-Travel to Italy is permitted according to the travel rules for England as listed on UK Government website.
-Students are expected to be fully vaccinated for COVID-19 prior to travel.
-Further guidance can be found on the FCDO webpage for Italy.
+Travel to Malaysia is permitted according to the travel rules for England as listed on UK Government website.
+Further guidance can be found on the FCDO webpage for Malaysia.

 All students that are offered a place on this DMU Global opportunity will receive further COVID-19 advice and guidance by email and in pre-departure briefing sessions.
 More details and COVID-19 Travel Information can be found here.